danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 async queue is full !!!
 {% endhighlight %}

-There are two ways you can scale up, the easiest way is to increase the number of gevent threads (Actually greenlet) that are run.
+There are two ways you can scale up, the easiest way is to increase the number of gevent threads (Actually greenlets) that are run.
 If we change the `uWSGI` startup code to this

 {% highlight bash %}
 $ uwsgi --http :8081 --gevent 100 --module websocket --gevent-monkey-patch --master